NSHipster/articles/2012-10-08-at-compiler-directives.md

 from its distinct vocalization, or a grey-cheeked thrush by its white-dark-white underwing pattern.
 Looking up in the sky,
-there'd be no mistaking a flying-V formation of migratory geese from the undulating murmuration of starlings.
+there'd be no mistaking a Flying-V formation of migratory geese from the undulating murmuration of starlings.
 And while a twitcher would be forgiven for mistaking a coot for a duck at the water's edge,